Ashan-FCC/swift-cloud/readme.md

 5. Run elasticsearch via docker using `docker-compose up -d elasticsearch`
 6. Run the data indexer using `pnpm run index`
 7. Run the api using `pnpm run api`
-8. To run unit tests `pnpm test:unit`
-8. To run integration tests `pnpm test:unit`
+8. To run tests `pnpm run test`

 The project will work out of the box with `.env.base` file, but if you wish to override any envrionment variables, create a new file `.env`
 Any values specified in the `.env` file will override the values in `.env.base`

 ### Docs

-Docs will be hosted at `http://localhost:3000/docs` after running the api
+Docs will be hosted at `http://localhost:{port}/docs` after running the api

 ### Running tests